 (4) If no submissions have been received within the submission period, the resolution referred to in subregulation (3) must be passed as soon as is reasonably practicable after the end of the submission period.

+[Regulation 25 amended: SL 2020/252 r.
+12.]

 26. Local government may advertise proposed modifications to draft local planning scheme

 (1) The local government may decide to advertise a proposed modification to the draft local planning scheme if —